Vallavaraiyan Vandiyadevan: In popular culture

 A life sized statue depicting Vallavaraiyan controlling a horse was erected in Chennai during the first tenure of Mr. Karunanidhi as Chief Minister, near Gemini Flyover in Mount Road as an honour to Vallavaraiyan.
 Interestingly, this also coincided with the banning of horse races by the government of Tamil Nadu.

+Karthi portrayed a fictionalised version of Vandiyathevan in the 2022 Tamil film Ponniyin Selvan I and subsequent sequel Ponniyin Selvan II, a 2-part adaptation of Kalki's novel of the same name.